Saucony Stabil CS 3 Review Facts

 The Saucony Stabil CS 3 is a very well padded motion control road shoe.
 It offers support and stability for severe overpronators.
 The ample cushioning provides great protection for the joints and can provide runners with a comfortable ride whether heading out on a short or long run.

 The fairly boring design aside, the shoe does what it's supposed to do.
 It's a good option for runners dealing with injuries or pain.
 Fit issues are easily fixed by opting for the available wider widths and in the right size, the shoe is quite comfortable.
 The Saucony Stabil CS 3 is one of lightest shoes in the motion control category, despite its bulky appearance.
-The durable shoe is a worthwhile investment that can handle miles of running or walking
+The durable shoe is a worthwhile investment that can handle miles of running or become your next shoes for walking